 The tutorials will not repeat the lecture content, but focus on applying it to further foster your knowledge.
 Being able to complete the exercises of the tutorial will be essential for your success in the exam.
-The exercises of the tutorial will be distributed druing the respective tutorial, and not beforehand.
+The exercises of the tutorial will be distributed shortly before the respective tutorial, and not beforehand.
 After a short introduction, you will solve the exercises in groups, coached by the lecturer.
-Subsequently, the results will be discussed in class without providing a solution online.
 As such, also here, attendance and contribution is essential.